james-gould/james-gould/CodeSnippets/README.md

 ### jp - JsonPropertyName

-Creates an attribute from the `System.Text.Json` for a serializable property.
+Creates an attribute from the `System.Text.Json` namespace for a serializable property.

 ```cs
 [JsonPropertyName("|")]